 In 2015 Richmond Foundation was licensed as the Mental Health First Aid provider for Malta.
 Mental Health First Aid is an international program proven to be effective.
 Currently 21 countries across the world have recognised and adapted the MHFA Australia program for their own settings.

-Why should I take the Mental Health First Aid Course?
+Why should I take the Youth Mental Health First Aid Course?

 Peer-reviewed studies published in Australia, where the program originated,